deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 ~~Using [this guide](https://guides.github.com/features/pages/), make a [GitHub Pages](https://pages.github.com/) site.~~

-To make a GitHub Pages portfolio website,
-I recommend that you use [@evanca's 'quick-portfolio' theme](https://github.com/evanca/quick-portfolio).
+Most of the github-provided pre-baked pages themes are tailored to source code.
+To make a GitHub Pages portfolio website, I recommend that you use [@evanca's 'quick-portfolio' theme](https://github.com/evanca/quick-portfolio).
 To do so, follow [@evanca's instructions on Medium.](https://blog.usejournal.com/set-up-your-portfolio-website-in-less-than-10-minutes-with-github-pages-d0efa8ff56fd).
 Following this guide, you could do everything on the github website, but I want you to also learn how you can make changes to files locally, and then push (upload) your changes.
 So only follow **Steps 1 through 5** for now.